06 Sep Why Solo Travel is so overhyped

 If you are travelling with something on separate budgets it is such a sweet deal to split the bill.
 That will now enable you to rent a hotel or an Airbnb with a private bathroom at the same cost.

 Places, where you will have to hail a taxi, will feel light on the pocket and if one of you drives, that may bring the cost down considerably.
-It also feels great to have more emergency fund combined in the bank than of your own.
+It also feels great to have more emergency funds combined in the bank than of your own.

 It is also great to have someone to rely on, in case any of you get sick or in any case of misfortune like getting lost or stolen money, cards or baggage.

 This is a serious challenge with solo travelling.
 Who is taking photos of you?
 Or will it just be selfies?
-To have a companion to take great photos of you is a great feeling.
+To have a companion to take great pictures of you is a great feeling.
 Remember the stranger who took you a photo where only your forehead is visible?

 Well, you can get a perfect picture with a partner though; they may need some training beforehand.